nwamanna/printf/README.md

-This project prints input to standarrd output.
+This project prints input to standard output.
-It is my own version of the origninal printf function
+It is an version of the orignal printf function